IG Income Portfolio – Growth Plus Series F

 The portfolio was up in the quarter.

-The Mackenzie Global Equity Income Fund also utilizes a stock options strategy, designed to help preserve capital during times of severe equity market stress.
-As expected, the options strategy detracted from returns as equity markets rallied – the opposite is expected when equity markets decline rapidly.
+The Mackenzie Global Equity Income Fund also utilizes a stock options strategy to help preserve capital during times of severe equity market stress.
+As expected, the options strategy detracted from returns, as equity markets rallied; the opposite is expected when equity markets decline rapidly.

 The Mackenzie Unconstrained Fixed Income Fund, representing 19% of the portfolio, was another positive contributor to performance.
-Relative to its benchmark, an underweight allocation to government bonds, an overweight allocation to corporate bonds, and security selection within industrials and financials corporate bonds added value, as did hedged foreign currency exposure.
+Relative to its benchmark, an underweight to government bonds, an overweight to corporate bonds and security selection within communication services and financials corporate bonds added value, as did hedged foreign currency exposure.

-The Mackenzie Canadian Bond Fund, representing 14% of the portfolio, was the largest detractor to performance.
-The fund posted a slight negative return but outperformed its benchmark.
-An overweight allocation to corporate bonds and security selection in government bonds were the major contributors to relative performance.
+The Mackenzie Canadian Bond Fund, representing 14% of the portfolio, was another contributor to performance.
+The fund posted a positive return and outperformed its benchmark.
+An overweight to corporate bonds and security selection in government bonds were the major contributors to the performance.

 To discuss your investment strategy, speak to your IG Advisor.